QuoSecGmbH/os_timestamps/README.md

 Symbols you will encounter:
 ```
 M/A/C/B - M/A/C/B was updated to current time
->       - M/A/C/B was set to the same value as the source file/dir
+m/a/c/b - M/A/C/B was set to the same m/a/c/b value as the source file/dir
-m/a/c/b - M/A/C/B was set to the same M/A/C/B value as the source file/dir
+>       - M/A/C/B was set to the same value as the source file/dir (same as m/a/c/b but for the same timestamp)
 .       - M/A/C/B was not modified
 d       - M/A/C/B seem to have been updated after the command ended (delay - this may hidden with -d option)
 0       - M/A/C/B was 0 after command execution